Merryn Regan MBACP

 01326 241627 / 07783 856345

-I believe that we all need support at some time in our lives and that no issue is too big, or too small, to ask for help.
+We all need support at some time in our lives and no issue is too big, or too small, to ask for help.
 Having found the courage to seek support, it is then important to find the right person.
 Once you’re satisfied that a counsellor is sufficiently well qualified, and experienced in what you wish to bring, there are two other issues to consider.